nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `task do TASK_INDEX [by/DATE]...`
 - The `task do` command sets the deadline specified by `DATE` to the task at the specified `TASK_INDEX` from the task list.
 - You can use plain English to describe the intended deadline, such as `today`, `tomorrow`, `next Thursday`, `14 November`, and so on.
-- If the application is unable to determine a date from your input, an error message will be displayed and you will be prompted to try a different input.
+- If the application is unable to determine a date from your input, an error message will be displayed, and you will be prompted to try a different input.
 - To **remove** the deadline from a task, you can use the special character `?`.

 Examples: